stencho/ShareHole/README.md

 - /to_jpg/ will convert an image to JPG, with compression settings defined in the server config's \[conversion\] section
 - /to_png/ will convert an image to lossless PNG

-This means that the server is able to use ImageMagick to render RAWs and Adobe files for you.
+This means that the server is able to use ImageMagick to render things like RAW images and Adobe PSD/AI files for you.

 - /transcode/ will transcode a video to browser-friendly MP4 and send the result to the client.
 This uses FFMPeg, so it works on most video formats.